glewc/glewc/README.md

 - 👋 Hi, I’m @glewc
-- 👀 I’m interested in transitioning into software development
+- 👀 I have sociology degree and work in the fitness industry.
+I am interested in starting my journey to become a software engineer
 - 🌱 I’m currently learning how to code

 <!---